saiutkarsh33/SentryScanner/sentryscanner/README.md

-# Sentrii Extension
+# SentryScanner Extension

-WHen you are in the `/Sentrii` directory, run the following commands.
+WHen you are in the `/sentryscanner` directory, run the following commands.

 To install all dependencies:

 ```
-npm install --no-package-lock
+npm install
 ```

-To build the extension to the directory: `/Sentrii/dist`:
+To build the extension to the directory: `/sentryscanner/dist`:

 ```
 npm run build